witseie-elen4010/2022-group-lab-016/coding_style_guide.md

 - Any object literal may optionally be  formatted as if it were like a block-construct i.e an array can be formated like a function
 - Avoid block scoped functions.
 - All files should have a top-level file overview.
-- All global variables must be declared as constant variables and these should be uppercase i.e const GLOBAL = 0
+- All global variables must be declared as constant variables and these should be uppercase i.e const GLOBAL = 0;
-- All global variables appear before the code
+- All global variables appear before the code .
 - Functions and classes are declared using the Snakecase.
 - Use Arrow functions whenever possible.
 - Equality checks are done strictly using the (=== or !== ), unless used for catching null or undefined values.
 - All switch statements should end with a default case.
-- Contents of a switch statement are indented +2.
+- Contents of a switch statement are indented +2 spaces.
 - All cases of a switch statement should end with a break, return or a throw statement.
 - If a catch block of an exception is empty, a reason for that should be briefly discussed using a comment.
 - Numbers are specified in decimal (base 10).